Blue Blocker Lenses and Beating the Blue Light Blues

 What Can You do?

-You can’t (and shouldn’t) try to avoid all blue light, but instead take steps to reduce your exposure.
-This can take on many forms- from reducing your time staring at a screen (especially right before bed), to using blue blocking filters and lenses.
+You can’t (and shouldn’t) try to avoid all blue light, but instead take steps to reduce your exposure with blue blocker lenses.
+This can take on many forms- from reducing your time staring at a screen (especially right before bed), to using blue blocking lenses as filters.
 At Real Eyes Optometry, we recommend using Crizal Prevencia No Glare lenses which not only blocks harmful blue light (while letting the good blue light through), it also offers comprehensive UV protection.

-If you use Sun block for your skin, you should use Blue block for your eyes.
+If you use Sun block for your skin, you should use Blue blocker lenses for your eyes.
 It’s that simple.